The Ultimate Guide to Pinterest Marketing

 It’s therefore worth making sure your share images are optimized for people to save to Pinterest with just one click.

-Entrepreneur Jenna Kutcher creates share images for her blog posts in the ideal 2:3 ratio for Pinterest, with clearly visible text overlays.
+At Later, we create Pinterest share images for our blog posts in the ideal 2:3 ratio for Pinterest, with clearly visible text overlays.

 Cross-promotion Tip #4: Add Pinterest Share Buttons to Your Site